noahfrederick/dots/vim/bin/README.md

 		-v, --verbose   Verbose output

 	Commands:
-		install         Install missing plug-ins listed in vimrc, or <plug-in> if given uninstall       Uninstall <plug-in>
+		install         Install missing plug-ins listed in SPORE_FILE, or <plug-in> if given uninstall       Uninstall <plug-in>
-		update          Update each plug-in listed in vimrc, or <plug-in> if given list            List all plug-ins registered in your vimrc version         Print version info
+		update          Update each plug-in listed in SPORE_FILE, or <plug-in> if given list            List all plug-ins registered in your SPORE_FILE version         Print version info
 		help            Print this help message

+The default location of your `SPORE_FILE`, which lists your plug-ins is `~/.vim/Spore`.

 ## Testing